-US to deploy 'game changing' electromagnetic railgun that fires at seven times the speed of sound
+US to deploy 'game changing' electromagnetic railgun that fires 7 times the speed of sound

 The railgun uses speed rather than explosives to destroy its targets and comes equipped with the menacing Latin motto 'I who am speed, eradicate'